Aran-Fey/programming-advice/source/index.rst

 Aran-Fey's (Python) Programming Guides
 **************************************

-Hello, and welcome to my collection of programming-related guides.
+Hello and welcome to my collection of programming-related guides.
 I used to answer programming questions on StackOverflow, but after years of doing that I got tired of answering the same questions over and over again.
 So I decided to start writing guides instead.